changeartwork/quote-service/README.md

+# quote-service
-# 'quote-service' - A microservice for creating and listing the quotations.
+Microservice for creating and listing the quotations.